TRPV1: Antagonists

 These drugs can affect body temperature (hyperthermia) which is a challenge to therapeutic application.
 For example, a transient temperature gain (~1 °C for a duration of approximately 40 minutes, reverting to baseline by 40 minutes) was measured in rats with the application of TRPV1 antagonist AMG-9810.
 The role of TRPV1 in the regulation of body temperature has emerged in the last few years.
 Based on a number of TRPV-selective antagonists' causing a mild increase in body temperature (hyperthermia), it was proposed that TRPV1 is tonically active in vivo and regulates body temperature by telling the body to "cool itself down".
 Without these signals, the body overheats.
 Likewise, this explains the propensity of capsaicin (a TRPV1 agonist) to cause sweating (i.e.: a signal to reduce body temperature).
 In a recent report, it was found that tonically active TRPV1 channels are present in the viscera and keep an ongoing suppressive effect on body temperature.
 Recently, it was proposed that predominant function of TRPV1 is body temperature maintenance.
 Experiments have shown that TRPV1 blockade increases body temperature in multiple species, including rodents and humans, suggesting that TRPV1 is involved in body temperature maintenance.
 In 2008, AMG-517, a highly selective TRPV1 antagonist was dropped out of clinical trials due to the causation of hyperthermia (~38.3 °C mean increase which was most intense on day 1 but was attenuated on days 2–7.
 Another molecule, SB-705498, was also evaluated in the clinic but its effect on body temperature was not reported.
 As we increase understanding of modality specific agonism of TRPV1 it seems that next generation therapeutics targeting TRPV1 have the potential to side-step hyperthermia.
 Moreover, for at least two indications or approaches this may be a secondary issue.
 Where the therapeutic approach (e.g., in analgesia) is agonist-mediated desensitization then the hyperthermic effects of antagonists may not be relevant.
 Secondarily in applications such as TRPV1 antagonism for the treatment of severe conditions such as heart failure, then there may be an acceptable trade-off with mild hyperthermia, although no hyperthermia was observed in rodent models of heart failure treated with BCTC, SB-366791 or AMG-9810.
 Post translational modification of TRPV1 protein by its phosphorylation is critical for its functionality.
 Reports published from NIH suggest that Cdk5-mediated phosphorylation of TRPV1 is required for its ligand-induced channel opening.

+Motugivatrep is a TRPVI1 antagonist used to treat dry eye disease.